Rick-Anderson/Report/kt.md

 <img width="525" alt="image" src="https://github.com/Rick-Anderson/Report/assets/3605364/9a2687de-a3c5-4f99-b369-9376bc07e9b6">

 submit a new request.
-Do that for new monikers ***OR*** to promote a preview moniker to default (state change) You can get to the `Moniker Request page` from the [Moniker help page](https://review.learn.microsoft.com/en-us/help/onboard/versions-monikers?branch=main#request-a-moniker), Request a moniker.
+Do that for new monikers ***OR*** to promote a preview moniker to default (state change).
+[Request a moniker](https://review.learn.microsoft.com/en-us/help/onboard/versions-monikers?branch=main#request-a-moniker) on  the [Moniker help page](https://review.learn.microsoft.com/en-us/help/onboard/versions-monikers?branch=main#request-a-moniker).
 On new request, be sure it list preview, ie ASP.NET Core 8.0 preview

 * ASP.NET
 * Platform value of dotnet and Family value of ASP.NET